 - MasterCraft Boats

-As you can see, the Vortec 8100 was used in a host of different vehicles.
-Chevrolet offered it in all of their heavy duty applications.
+As you can see, the 8.1 Vortec was used in a host of different vehicles.
+Chevrolet offered it in all of their heavy-duty applications.
 The coolest application would have to be the T-98 Kombat armored vehicle.
 Most importantly, these are all applications that could also use a diesel engine.
 For many of these applications, the 8.1 Vortec was offered as an optional replacement for the standard diesel engine.

 330 horsepower @ 4,200 RPM

 300 horsepower @ 3,100 RPM